tendermint/tendermint/docs/specification/new-spec/reactors/pex/pex.md

 (for instance, in the mconnection, or another reactor), but it must be communicated to the PEX reactor so it can remove and mark the peer.

-In the PEX, if a peer sends us unsolicited lists of peers, or if the peer sends too many requests for more peers in a given amount of time, we Disconnect and Mark.
+In the PEX, if a peer sends us an unsolicited list of peers, or if the peer sends a request too soon after another one, we Disconnect and MarkBad.

 ## Trust Metric